 • Implementation of safety procedures.

-Reasonable safety accommodations must be in response to actual or threatened domestic violence, sexual assault, or stalking.
-Employers must provide reasonable safety accommodations when requested, unless they create an undue hardship.
+Reasonable safety accommodations must be in response to actual or threatened domestic violence, sexual assault, stalking, or hate crimes.
+Employers must provide reasonable safety accommodations when requested, unless they create undue hardship.

 If you feel your employer has violated your rights under the Domestic Violence Leave Act, you can file a protected leave complaint.